mnzeiter/trip-mate/README.md

-# 🧭 TripMate – Flutter Travel App
+# 🧳 Tourism Manager – Flutter Travel App

-A mobile application built with Flutter and Dart to help users explore, plan, and manage their travel experiences with ease.
+A dual-role mobile application built with Flutter and Dart to manage and explore tourism experiences.
+Designed for both customers and administrators to browse, book, and manage trips efficiently.

 ## 🔧 Features
 - Browse popular destinations and travel packages
-- View trip details, images, and pricing
+- View detailed trip information with pricing
+- Register for trips directly from the app
 - Save favorite trips and destinations
 - Responsive UI with smooth animations
-- Multi-language support (optional)
+- Admin dashboard for managing trips and bookings

 ## 🛠 Tech Stack
-- Flutter (UI framework)
+- Flutter (UI Framework)
-- Dart (Programming language)
+- Dart (Programming Language)
-- Firebase / SQLite (optional backend or local storage)
-- RESTful API integration (for dynamic trip data)
+- RESTful API integration (Flask and MySql Backend)

 ## 🚀 Usage
 1. Clone the repository